 We are interested in describing the relationship between instructional modality and the spread of COVID-19.
-The findings for COVID cases per 100,000 are reported in Table 2, but we also report findings for the other measures of spread in Appendix A: COVID growth rate (Appendix Table A3) and doubling time (Appendix Table A4).
-Again, given the apparent statewide growth rates shown in Figure 1, we consider the second and third measures of COVID spread most informative in Michigan.
-The findings for the effect of instructional modality on all three of our COVID measures are qualitatively similar, though we note a few ways in which they differ in the discussion below.
+The findings for COVID cases per 100,000 are reported in Table 2, but we also report findings for the other measures of spread in Appendix A: COVID growth rate (Table A3); doubling time (Table A4); and unadjusted cases counts (Table A5).
+The findings for the effect of instructional modality on all four of our COVID measures are qualitatively similar, though we note a few ways in which they differ in the discussion below.